stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 ...then "man afni" to get instructions for environmental variables (e.g., may need to source AFNI/FSL script from /etc/bash.bashrc)

-In the event that the neurodebian version of AFNI is broken/old/whatever you may want to substitute a binary version from outside of neurodebian.
+In the event that the Neurodebian version of AFNI is broken/old/whatever you may want to substitute a binary version from outside of Neurodebian.
 Two steps to do that:

-1. Download,  unzip, and move to a reasonable destination (not overwriting neurodebian's afni in the process):
+1. Download,  unzip, and move to a reasonable destination (not overwriting Neurodebian's AFNI in the process):

+    ```
     curl -O http://afni.nimh.nih.gov/pub/dist/tgz/linux_xorg7_64.tgz  # (> 600 MB)
-    tar -zxvf linux_xorg7_64.tgz
+    tar -zxvf linux_xorg7_64.tgz    # ...results in directory called linux_xorg7_64
-    mv linux_xorg7_64 ~/abin
+    mv linux_xorg7_64 /opt/abin     # ...simultaneous move and rename of directory
+    ```

-2. Kill neurodebian's AFNI environmental variables and add this new directory (~/abin in my example above) to $PATH (see below)
+2. Kill Neurodebian's AFNI environmental variables and add this new directory to $PATH (see below)

 Installing AFNI on Debian 7.0 Wheezy Neurodebian VM: